 One of the good things about our jobs here at Hitori is that we’re constantly learning everyday.

-Working with so many different industries we need to understand how they operate so that we can provide the right technical solution and digital transformation outcome for their business.
+Working with so many different industries we need to understand how they operate so that we can provide the right technical solution, digital strategy and digital transformation outcome for their business.

 It is really important that we learn as much as we can from our clients so that we deliver a product that meets and we hope exceeds their expectations.

-We recently completed an App that provides technical support to a pest management company.
+We recently completed an App that provided technical support and digital transformation to a pest management company in Melbourne, Australia.
 This is the first time we have worked in this field and we spent allot of time getting to understand the processes and technical requirements.

 Our client Protech Pest Control provided us detailed information and instruction on industry processes and together we built a web and mobile application that manages and records all inspection activities.